Live honorably by:

 *Cadets are provided with clear CPS goals at the beginning of the First-Class Year based on the previous year’s graduating class performance.

-The Latin Honors Distinction is awarded on the transcript for cumulative excellence in all four cadet pillars – Academic, Military, Physical, and Character – and should not be confused with the Academic Majors “with Honors” distinction, which reflects excellence in the major and often additional coursework above the minimum 40 courses required for the B.S. degree.
+The Latin Honors Distinction is awarded on the transcript for cumulative excellence in all three cadet pillars – Academic, Military, and Physical - and should not be confused with the Academic Majors “with Honors” distinction, which reflects excellence in the major and often additional coursework above the minimum 40 courses required for the B.S. degree.

 Distinguished Cadets: Distinguished Cadets are those cadets who demonstrate academic excellence by achieving a Year Quality Point Average (YQPA) greater than or equal to the top 15th percentile of the prior class’s performance.
 Distinguished Cadets must carry a full academic load and have not received an F or NC grade (except for a NC in physical education for medical reasons) for courses taken during the Academic Year to which the award pertains.
 An annotation of Distinguished Cadet is reflected on the academic transcript.